ganttArt/codefellows-city-explorer/README.md

 ## Architecture

-React, Axios, more to come...
+React, Axios, React-Bootstrap, more to come...
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log